 The benefits of the use of suxamethonium as part of a rapid sequence induction for general anaesthesia normally outweigh the possible risk to the foetus.

-Plasma cholinesterase levels fall during the first trimester of pregnancy to about 70 to 80% of their pre-pregnancy values; a further fall to about 60 to 70% of the pre-pregnancy levels occurs within 2 to 4 days after delivery.
+Plasma cholinesterase levels may fall during the first trimester of pregnancy to about 70-80% of their pre-pregnancy values; a further fall to about 60-70% of the pre-pregnancy levels occurs within 2-4 days after delivery.
 Plasma cholinesterase levels then increase to reach normal over the next 6 weeks.
-Consequently, a high proportion of pregnant and puerperal patients may exhibit mildly prolonged neuromuscular blockade following Suxamethonium Injection.
+Consequently, a high proportion of pregnant and puerperal patients may exhibit mildly prolonged neuromuscular blockade following Suxamethonium Injection (see section 4.4).